xmlking/grails-batch-rest/README.md

     ```

 7. To load the database from flat file, run the spring batch job at `http://localhost:8080/apiApp/batch/springBatchJob/list`

-    if you configured dev H2 database to persist to file e.g.,   `jdbc:h2:devDb;MVCC=TRUE;LOCK_TIMEOUT=10000;DB_CLOSE_ON_EXIT=FALSE` you don't need to run the batch job every time you start the server.

-    It may be necessary to remove DB files (debDb.h2.db, debDb.lock.db) first from project folder to re-run the batch job and populate database.

 8. Authentication is configured to use LDAP/AD store first. if LDAP/AD is not available, it will fallback to Database user store.

     You can find test username/passwords in [BootStrap.groovy](grails-app/conf/BootStrap.groovy)